datawire/ambassador-docs/docs/edge-stack/1.13/topics/install/help/existing-installation.md

 The installer detected that an existing version of $productName$ is already installed in your Kubernetes cluster.
 To avoid causing damage to your current setup, the installer has stopped.

 The Edgectl Installer is designed for easy first-time installs, but not for upgrading or downgrading an existing installation.
-We recommend that you use the [$productName$ Operator](../../aes-operator/) to automatically manage those Day 2 operations (upgrades, etc).
+We recommend that you use the [Ambassador Operator](../../aes-operator/) to automatically manage those Day 2 operations (upgrades, etc).

 ## What's next?